thoth-station/jupyterlab-requirements/README.rst

 ------------------

 The dependencies stored in the notebook metadata can be also stored into `overlays` folder using the kernel name by default.
-If you want to know more about the use of overlays, have a look [here](https://github.com/thoth-station/thamos#support-for-multiple-runtime-environments).
+If you want to know more about the use of overlays, have a look `micropipenv <https://github.com/thoth-station/thamos#support-for-multiple-runtime-environments>`__.
-If you want to see a practical example on the use of overlays and how to create them from your notebook, you can check this [tutorial](https://github.com/AICoE/overlays-for-ai-pipeline-tutorial).
+If you want to see a practical example on the use of overlays and how to create them from your notebook, you can check this `tutorial <https://github.com/AICoE/overlays-for-ai-pipeline-tutorial>`__.

 Delete kernels